Sergei Eisenstein: Early life

-The father had converted to the Russian Orthodox Church.
-The mother, Julia Ivanovna Konetskaya, was from a Russian Orthodox family.
+Sergei Eisenstein's father had converted to the Russian Orthodox Church, while his mother, Julia Ivanovna Konetskaya, came from a Russian Orthodox family.
 She was the daughter of a prosperous merchant.
-Julia left Riga the same year as the 1905 Russian Revolution, taking Sergei with her to St. Petersburg.
+Julia left Riga in the year of the 1905 Russian Revolution, taking Sergei with her to Saint Petersburg.
 Her son would return at times to see his father, who joined them around 1910.
-Divorce followed and Julia left the family to live in France.
-Eisenstein was raised as an Orthodox Christian, but became an atheist later in life.
-Among the films that influenced Eisenstein as a child was The Consequences of Feminism by the first female filmmaker Alice Guy-Blaché.
+Divorce followed, and Julia left the family to live in France.
+Eisenstein was raised as an Orthodox Christian but later became an atheist.
+Among the films that influenced Eisenstein as a child was The Consequences of Feminism (1906) by the first female filmmaker Alice Guy-Blaché.

 Education

 At the Petrograd Institute of Civil Engineering, Eisenstein studied architecture and engineering, the profession of his father.
 In 1918, he left school and joined the Red Army to participate in the Russian Civil War, although his father Mikhail supported the opposite side.
 This brought his father to Germany after the defeat of the anti-Bolshevik forces, and Sergei to Petrograd, Vologda, and Dvinsk.
-In 1920, Sergei was transferred to a command position in Minsk, after success providing propaganda for the October Revolution.
+In 1920, Sergei was transferred to a command position in Minsk, after success in providing propaganda for the October Revolution.
 At this time, he was exposed to Kabuki theatre and studied Japanese, learning some 300 kanji characters, which he cited as an influence on his pictorial development.

 Career

 From theatre to cinema

-Eisenstein moved to Moscow in 1920, and began his career in theatre working for Proletkult, an experimental Soviet artistic institution which aspired to radically modify existing artistic forms and create a revolutionary working-class aesthetic.
+Eisenstein moved to Moscow in 1920 and began his career in theatre working for Proletkult, an experimental Soviet artistic institution which aspired to radically modify existing artistic forms and create a revolutionary working-class aesthetic.
 His productions there were entitled Gas Masks, Listen Moscow, and Enough Stupidity in Every Wise Man.
 He worked as a designer for Vsevolod Meyerhold.
-Eisenstein began his career as a theorist in 1923, by writing "The Montage of Attractions" for art journal LEF.
+Eisenstein began his career as a theorist in 1923 by writing "The Montage of Attractions" for art journal LEF.
 His first film, Glumov's Diary (for the theatre production Wise Man), was also made in that same year with Dziga Vertov hired initially as an instructor.